 - Fish pox

-- HITH or LLE with various causes and treatments
+- LLE or HITH with different causes and treatments

 White bumps on fish almost always indicate illness or injury, although sometimes the bumps are completely normal, but it’s advisable to quarantine the fish with bumps from other fish to avoid infecting others.